perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Development Status

-**Due to personal reason, development will be slowing down for a while.** *(I am not abandoning it, I just need some time to adjust my time.)*
+**Due to I'm getting a new job, development will be slow down.**
+*(I am not abandoning it, just won't have as much time as before to work on it.)*

 **If you have any suggestions, you can contact me through contact infos in my [about](/about) page.**

+### In Development

+- Newly installed apps
+- Hide docked Apps from suggestion
+- Variable scribble stroke width (like the original Z Launcher)

 ### Planned features